Full design control

 Has the workflow changed for layer editing?

-No. In the Studio public beta, we have 100% support for all previous layer editing capabilities.
+No. In the Studio, we have 100% support for all previous layer editing capabilities.

 How performant are styles made with components in comparison to styles only made with layers using expressions?

 In your app, website, or embedded device, styles made with components are no different from any other type of style.
 There should be no performance differences.